PeterGarvanski/PetersDealership/README.md

 1. As a prospective car buyer, I want to view detailed information and high-quality images of the available cars.
 2. As a visitor, I want to easily navigate the website and find relevant information.
 3. As a potential customer, I want to inquire about a specific car or schedule a meeting with the dealership.
-4. As a car enthusiast, I want to be able to soacalise and meet others like me to show off our hard earned cars.
+4. As a car enthusiast, I want to be able to socialise and meet others like me to show off our hard earned cars.
 5. As a visitor, I want to easily find contact information, including the dealership's address, phone number, and email, so I can reach out for inquiries or assistance.

 **Future User Stories:**